Paul Hammant's Blog: Quicker Local Maven Builds

 The dependencies for that are other Java packages.

-My script (subject to improvements) could split the difference in build execution times and it is easy enough to invoke in that it does not have any parameters (yet).
+My script (subject to improvements for perfect Test Impact Analysis) could split the difference in build execution times and it is easy enough to invoke in that it does not have any parameters (yet).